HoriaMitrica/Pet-project/README.md

 ## About the project

-Adventure&Co is a 2d side scroller roguelike game made with unity.\
+Adventure&Co is a 2d side scroller roguelike game made with Unity.

 Some of the final features will include a looting and crafting system, quest system and dialogue system.